INSIDE: The Complete Guide to Japanese Furniture Store Outlets in Tokyo and Japan.

 Image credit: Kitutuki

-Hide Takayama fashion Japanese style furniture from Japanese timber.
+Hide Takayama fashions authentic Japanese furniture from Japanese timber.

 HIDA TAKAYAMA is one of the most famous places in Japan for wooden furniture.
 Their traditional Japanese furniture has been in production since the beginning of the 20th century.